The Amarna - a tail of Two Times © Robert Cole 2024

 The Younger Lady

-Stabbed in the side, she was rolled over for a death blow to the face, probably spear.
+Stabbed in the side, she was rolled over for a death blow to the face, by ax or spear.
 DNA analysis shows the Younger Lady is the daughter of AmenhotepIII and Tiye, sister of Akhenaten and the mother of Tutankhaten - the only boy.
-Being a royal but second to Nefertiti, who failed finding an heir after six daughters, it is conceivable the Younger Lady may have colluded with Thebes (Waset) in an unsuccessful attempt to save the withering Amarna Royal House from its then apparent disintegration.
+Being a royal but second to the Queen, Nefertiti, who failed finding an heir after six daughters, it is conceivable the Younger Lady may have colluded with Waset (Thebes) in an unsuccessful attempt to save the withering Amarna Royal House from its then apparent disintegration.
 Such a crime may be the only scenario that would make the murder of Tutankhaten's mother plausible.
 Tutankhaten lives regardless of paternity, whether Akhenaten or Smenkhkare.
-Smenkhkare goes with Merytaten and expands his position into a Co-Regency with Akhenaten with intention to inherit.
+Smenkhkare goes with Merytaten and his position expands into a Co-Regency with Akhenaten.

 Aspects:

 The Younger Lady is the sister of the Pharaoh, an equal.
-Only high crime, that posed a danger to the throne from their perspective, could force such punishment.
+Only high crime, or a story of high crime that posed a danger to the throne, could force such punishment.

 It also may be true

 that a conspiracy of the Younger Lady for the throne could have been a "sting operation" set up by Nefertiti or her supporters.
-Obviously the Younger Lady was a danger to their presently organized Royal House, with it's six daughters and lack of an heir.
-The precipitation of a coup could have any one of a very few possible origins, the Younger lady and her immediate advisers, Thebes or an orchestration from without, Nefertiti being one.
+Obviously the Younger Lady was a danger to their presently organized Royal House, with its six daughters and lack of an heir.
+The precipitation of a coup could have any one of a very few possible origins, the Younger Lady and her immediate advisers, Waset or an orchestration from Royal principals, Nefertiti being one.

-We also see the three Royals, Akhenaten, Nefertiti and Merytaten in the midst of unveiling a renewed House with Pharaohs, Merytaten and Smenkhkare but where Kiya's son, Tutankhaten was still inline.
+We see the three Royals, Akhenaten, Nefertiti and Merytaten in the midst of unveiling a renewed House with incoming Pharaohs, Merytaten and Smenkhkare but where Kiya's son, Tutankhaten was still in line.
 If the Smenkhkare/Merytaten union were fruitless, Tut would inherit and Kiya would instantly become Queen-Mother, ending Amarna power.
-Such a scenario is checked easily with the death of Kiya.
+Such a scenario is easily checked with the death of Kiya.
+It may have come to a race between which side would act first.

-The above chronologies leaves me comfortable concluding the Younger Lady was murdered either for treason or simply to retain the Royal House of Amarna.
+The above chronologies leaves me comfortable concluding the Younger Lady was murdered either for treason or simply to retain the Royal House at Amarna.

-Another Important Aspect: The Younger Lady is the daughter of Queen Tiye (below, left), widow of the Great King, AmenhotepIII.
+Another Important Aspect: The Younger Lady is the daughter of Queen Tiye, widow of the Great King, AmenhotepIII.
 Tiye lived with the actions of her children.
 Was she presiding, or a witness?
 If the Younger Lady was colluding with Waset and the Amun Priesthood, did Queen Tiye's Hyksos religion sway?
 Certainly she remained.

 See Younger Lady